raghunathkapil/sampleNodeRestApi/README.md

 # Run "node server.js"
 # Access "localhost:9080/api/user" to get required REST results.

-Change the mongo DB Collection and DB name as of your requirements.
+Change the mongo DB Collection and DB name as per your requirements.